Doval in Srinagar: Analysing the situation before the big event on October 31

 While the administration is keen on restoring mobile services, it would take some time before a decision on the restoration of the internet is taken.
 We would like to analyse the situation before restoring internet services, the official also said.

 A Home Ministry official said that in the current scenario, with the threat perception from Pakistan based terrorists being high, it would not be advisable to restore internet services.
-Internet has remained suspended in Jammu and Kashmir from August 4 onwards, a day before the decision to abrogate Article 370 was announced.
+Internet has remained suspended in J&K from August 4 onwards, a day before the decision to abrogate Article 370 was announced.

 While security has been tight, the government towards the end of August decided to ease curbs further.
 A decision on restoring landline telephone services in most parts of the Valley had also been taken.